Cover of Ride the Tiger

 GBM Assessment (Score: 6.5/10)

-Written in the aftermath of the Second World War, Ride the Tiger emerged from Evola's broader critique of liberal democracy, egalitarianism, and modern secularism.
+The work was written in the aftermath of the Second World War, Ride the Tiger emerged from Evola's broader critique of liberal democracy, egalitarianism, and modern secularism.
 The book exercised considerable influence on the European New Right and various Traditionalist intellectual circles, making it a work whose reception is inseparable from the political controversies surrounding its author's legacy and associations.

 Civil Rights & Cold War, 1960-1962